Trump now says he wants more legal immigration

 That’s according to a transcript tweeted by a reporter from The Advocate newspaper in which Trump is quoted saying: “I need more people coming in because we need people to run the factories and plants and companies that are moving back in.”

-But in his speech Tuesday, Trump had argued that immigrants in the U.S. illegally take jobs away from middle-class Americans.
+In his speech Tuesday, Trump had argued that immigrants in the U.S. illegally take jobs away from middle-class Americans.
+However, much of the recent economic research suggests that immigration has no significant effect on job growth for U.S.-born workers in the long-run.

 It’s difficult to know just how many jobs will be added by newly planned mills.
 Construction spending on factories has yet to take off significantly after having been in decline between 2016 and much of 2018.
 Construction spending on factories has been flat in the past year, according to the Census Bureau.